55 Wall Street: Reception and landmark designations

 According to James Stillman, 55 Wall Street's 1900s expansion was meant to be an "outward and visible sign of power and combination".
 One writer characterized the design as "a temple of finance" that was "one of the most opulent banking houses in the United States", and The New York Times dubbed it a "temple of capitalism".
 Architectural criticism was mixed.
-Some critics praised Stillman for retaining the old structure rather than replacing it with a modern skyscraper.
+The author Peter James Hudson wrote that some critics praised Stillman for retaining the old structure rather than replacing it with a modern skyscraper.
 Stillman's immediate successor Frank A. Vanderlip had preferred such a tower because he predicted that National City Bank would quickly outgrow the space.
-The author Peter James Hudson writes that other critics "viewed the renovation as an aesthetic aberration", especially with regards to the juxtaposition of the colonnades.
+Hudson wrote that other critics "viewed the renovation as an aesthetic aberration", especially with regards to the juxtaposition of the colonnades.
+After the building was renovated in the late 1970s, architectural writer Ada Louise Huxtable described the renovations as "laudable" and that "it would be nice to be able to say that the results are as good as the intentions".

 The interior was critically acclaimed: the fourth edition of the AIA Guide to New York City called the interior a "facility unequaled in America", and the converted banking hall was described as among the world's "most elegant ballrooms".
 Historian Leland M. Roth wrote that the banking hall was "one of the great spaces in the city" because of its "sheer magnitude".
+In 1972, the Times described 55 Wall Street's banking hall as one of several "notable interior spaces" in New York City, along with the banking halls of 14 Wall Street, 23 Wall Street, and 110 East 42nd Street; the Chamber of Commerce Building's great hall; the Cunard Building's lobby; and the Bowling Green Custom House's rotunda.

-The New York City Landmarks Preservation Commission designated the building's exterior as a landmark on December 21, 1965.
-Subsequently, 55 Wall Street was listed on the National Register of Historic Places in 1972, and it was also designated a National Historic Landmark in 1978.
+The New York City Landmarks Preservation Commission designated the building's exterior as a landmark on December 21, 1965, even though First National City Bank had opposed the designation.
+55 Wall Street was also listed on the National Register of Historic Places in 1972, and it was further designated a National Historic Landmark in 1978, marking the building as a site that adds "exceptional value to the nation".
+The building was added to the New York State Register of Historic Places in 1980 as well.
 The LPC designated the banking floor's interior as a city landmark on January 12, 1999.
 Additionally, in 2007, the building was designated as a contributing property to the Wall Street Historic District, a NRHP district.